mosip/release-script/release/README.md

 ## GitHub manual workflow to transfer images
 Steps to run transfer images from one docker hub account to another.
-* Update the docker images list in the images.txt file and commit it.
+* Update the docker images list in the [images.txt](https://github.com/mosip/release-script/blob/release-1.2.0.1/release/vidivi/images.txt) file.
-* Go to Actions, in all workflows we have a manual workflow named `manual workflow to transfer images.
-* Select that manual workflow to transfer images, and then click on Run workflow.
+* Execute the `Manual workflow to transfer image` GitHub Action from **release-script** repopository.
 * while running manual workflow it will ask for workflow inputs as below .
-  1. branch: select specific branch
+  * branch: select specific branch
-  1. username: username of the destination dockerhub account
+  * provide docker hub username: username of the destination dockerhub account
-  1. token: password/token of the destination dockerhub account.
+  * provide docker hub token: password/token of the destination dockerhub account.
-  1. destination_organisation: destination dockerhub organisation.
+  * provide docker hub destination org: destination dockerhub organisation.
   * Next click on `run workflow`.
+* Cross verify in hub.docker Image are transferred or not.